nguillaumin/celinelenoble.com/content/blog/interview-tips.md

 When someone is sharing a problem they have, don't rush into providing a possible solution.

 First, it's likely that you don't know all the circumstances.
 Second, saying "you could do this" or "I would have done that", will in a way put the responsibility on them.
 They might feel as if they should have done better, or fear to appear like a dumb person not to have thought of that.
+Third, you will lose the opportunity to uncover useful insights.

 Rather, show empathy and understanding, and ask them about the circumstances and how they managed to deal with the problem, or what they think they would do if it happened again.

 ## 5. Reciprocity is key

-The interviewees are likely to ask you some questions, about you, about the research you're doing (of course, you have already briefly introduced yourself and the study at the beginnning).
+Interviewees are likely to ask you some questions, about you, about the research you're doing (of course, you have already briefly introduced yourself and the study at the beginnning).
 You must be prepared to answer these questions.
 They have answered yours, or are ready to answer them.
 You need to be as open as they are.

 You have to be careful though of not showing that you have a stake in whatever product or service you're investigating.
 Ideally, you shouldn't be deeply involved anyway.
 Otherwise, they might not feel comfortable making critics.

 ## 6. Keep it short

 Don't extend the duration past the time you promised at first (3 to 5 minutes).
 If the person agreed, but appear to be somehow reluctant, then make it shorter.
-Even if the person is happy to chat longer and seems to have tons of interesting things to say, keep it within the stated duration, and maybe ask if they would agree to a longer interview, ask for their contact details or schedule one on the spot if possible.
+Even if the person is happy to chat longer and seems to have tons of interesting things to say, keep it within the stated duration, and if they agree to a longer interview, ask for their contact details or schedule one on the spot if possible.